Azure-Samples/azure-search-openai-demo/README.md

 1. You see `CERTIFICATE_VERIFY_FAILED` when the `prepdocs.py` script runs.
 That's typically due to incorrect SSL certificates setup on your machine.
 Try the suggestions in this [StackOverflow answer](https://stackoverflow.com/questions/35569042/ssl-certificate-verify-failed-with-python3/43855394#43855394).

 1. After running `azd up` and visiting the website, you see a '404 Not Found' in the browser.
 Wait 10 minutes and try again, as it might be still starting up.
 Then try running `azd deploy` and wait again.
-If you still encounter errors with the deployed app, consult these [tips for debugging App Service app deployments](http://blog.pamelafox.org/2023/06/tips-for-debugging-flask-deployments-to.html) and file an issue if the error logs don't help you resolve the issue.
+If you still encounter errors with the deployed app, consult these [tips for debugging App Service app deployments](http://blog.pamelafox.org/2023/06/tips-for-debugging-flask-deployments-to.html) or watch [this video about downloading App Service logs](https://www.youtube.com/watch?v=f0-aYuvws54).
+Please file an issue if the logs don't help you resolve the error.